liyinhu/Multi-omics_in_Allergic_Rhinitis/README.md

 ## Overview

 This repository contains **allergic rhinitis multi-omics analysis scripts** and related documentation.
-It should be treated as an **analysis scripts collection**, not as a fully automated end-to-end workflow.

 The current repository covers these main analysis modules: